13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Measure your dog’s chest at the widest part (right behind front legs) and neck circumference.
-Cut the sleeve 2 inches longer than your dog’s back length from neck to tail base.
-Mark two small holes 3-4 inches apart on one side for front legs—use a quarter as your size template.
-Cut small slits, then test the fit before cutting larger.
-The ribbed cuff becomes the neck hole, which means it won’t fray or need hemming.
+Measure the width of your dog’s chest (just behind the front legs) and the circumference of its neck.
+Make the sleeves 2 inches longer than the back length of your dog (neck to base of tail).
+Mark two small holes, 3-4 inches apart on one side for the front legs.
+I used a quarter as my size template.
+Cut the small slits.
+Test the fit.
+Cut larger holes if needed.
+The ribbed cuff of the sleeve will be the neck hole.
+No hemming or fraying will occur.

-It keeps body heat trapped against fur SO YOU CAN skip the bulky winter coat WHICH MEANS your dog can actually run and play at the dog park instead of waddling around.
-When Scout wore this during our 45°F morning coffee runs, she didn’t shiver once.
+It keeps body heat trapped against the fur, so you won’t have to put on that bulky winter coat, and your dog can run and play at the dog park instead of waddling around.
+When I put this on Scout while we were taking our morning coffee run around the neighborhood on a 45ð° morning, she didn’t shiver once.

-If edges curl after washing, dab fabric glue every 3 inches along the leg holes and press flat with a book for 10 minutes.
+If the edges on the legs start to curl after you have washed the item, dab a small amount of fabric glue on each 3 inches along the leg hole and press flat for 10 minutes with a book.

 📸 Photo credit: Instagram @zosimi